An IP address is critical to network communication. it's how computers know where to send data from one point to another.

 Chances are, if you check this on all of your devices, you'll see that all your devices are using the same public IP addresses, but all have different private IP addresses.
 This is NAT in action.
 The network hardware uses NAT to route traffic going from the public IP address to the private IP address on your devices.

 NAT is important because the Internet Protocol that most of the world uses, IPv4, only has so many IP addresses that it can use: 2^32 or 4,294,967,296 to be exact.
 That may sound like a lot, but there is not enough for each device every person owns to have their own public IPv4 address.
 NAT is essential for the entire Internet to work.

 Our system has the capability to create what is called a bidirectional NAT for individuals who want access to their own public IP address.
 These IPs are available for purchase (availability varies) and create a 1-to-1 relationship between a private and public IP address.

-Chances are, if you don't know why you would need this public IP, then your probably ok just using regular NAT.
+Chances are, if you don't know why you would need this public IP, then you're probably ok just using NAT.
 However, some gaming devices work better when they have access to a public IP.
 For more information, see this article.